 Let's assume you want to record the call of bats in a certain frequency range.
-Five seconds of data shall be recorded before the event actually happened (let's call this the pre-trigger area).
+A few seconds of data shall be recorded before the event actually happened (let's call this the pre-trigger area).
 While the bats are loud enough, the recording shall continue.
-Then, if no sound exceeded the programmed threshold for ten seconds, the recording shall stop to avoid filling the harddisk with unimportant data (let's call those ten seconds the post-trigger area).
+Then, if no sound exceeded the programmed threshold for another couple of seconds, the recording shall stop to avoid filling the harddisk with unimportant data (let's call those ten seconds the post-trigger area).

 First configure the triggered recoder: Select Options..Wave File Settings in SpecLab's main menu, with the panel Triggered Audio Recorder (we'll configure the universal trigger later):